Marriott Vacations Worldwide (NYSE:VAC) Updates FY 2022 Earnings Guidance

-Marriott Vacations Worldwide (NYSE:VAC – Get Rating) issued an update on its FY 2022 earnings guidance on Wednesday morning.
-The company provided EPS guidance of $8.720-$9.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $10.000.
+Marriott Vacations Worldwide (NYSE:VAC – Get Rating) updated its FY 2022 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $8.720-$9.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $10.000.
 The company issued revenue guidance of -.

-Marriott Vacations Worldwide (NYSE:VAC – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
-The company reported $2.38 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $2.11 by $0.27.
-Marriott Vacations Worldwide had a positive return on equity of 2.94% and a negative net margin of 1.39%.
-The business had revenue of $1.10 billion for the quarter, compared to analysts’ expectations of $1.11 billion.
-During the same quarter in the previous year, the business posted ($0.05) EPS.
-Marriott Vacations Worldwide’s revenue for the quarter was up 47.3% on a year-over-year basis.
-On average, research analysts anticipate that Marriott Vacations Worldwide will post 4.17 earnings per share for the current year.
+VAC has been the subject of several recent analyst reports.
+Deutsche Bank Aktiengesellschaft raised their target price on shares of Marriott Vacations Worldwide from $203.00 to $208.00 and gave the stock a buy rating in a report on Wednesday, November 10th.
+Truist Financial raised their price target on shares of Marriott Vacations Worldwide from $198.00 to $201.00 and gave the stock a buy rating in a report on Tuesday, November 16th.
+Zacks Investment Research upgraded shares of Marriott Vacations Worldwide from a hold rating to a strong-buy rating and set a $194.00 price target for the company in a report on Wednesday, January 12th.
+Finally, TheStreet lowered shares of Marriott Vacations Worldwide from a b- rating to a c+ rating in a research report on Monday, December 20th.
+Four analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has an average rating of Buy and an average target price of $202.60.

-VAC has been the topic of a number of recent research reports.
-TheStreet lowered Marriott Vacations Worldwide from a b- rating to a c+ rating in a research report on Monday, December 20th.
-Truist Financial increased their price target on shares of Marriott Vacations Worldwide from $198.00 to $201.00 and gave the company a buy rating in a research note on Tuesday, November 16th.
-Deutsche Bank Aktiengesellschaft increased their price target on shares of Marriott Vacations Worldwide from $203.00 to $208.00 and gave the company a buy rating in a research note on Wednesday, November 10th.
-Credit Suisse Group raised their target price on shares of Marriott Vacations Worldwide from $215.00 to $220.00 and gave the stock an outperform rating in a research note on Tuesday, November 9th.
-Finally, Zacks Investment Research upgraded shares of Marriott Vacations Worldwide from a hold rating to a strong-buy rating and set a $194.00 target price for the company in a research note on Wednesday, January 12th.
-Four research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Buy and an average price target of $202.60.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, March 17th.
+Investors of record on Thursday, March 3rd will be given a dividend of $0.62 per share.
+This is an increase from Marriott Vacations Worldwide’s previous quarterly dividend of $0.54.
+The ex-dividend date of this dividend is Wednesday, March 2nd.
+This represents a $2.48 annualized dividend and a yield of 1.63%.
+Marriott Vacations Worldwide’s dividend payout ratio is 227.53%.

-In other Marriott Vacations Worldwide news, VP Dwight D. Smith sold 893 shares of the stock in a transaction dated Thursday, December 16th.
-The stock was sold at an average price of $150.20, for a total transaction of $134,128.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, President John E. Geller, Jr. sold 2,500 shares of the stock in a transaction dated Tuesday, December 28th.
+In other news, President John E. Geller, Jr. sold 2,500 shares of the company’s stock in a transaction dated Tuesday, December 28th.
 The stock was sold at an average price of $170.00, for a total value of $425,000.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, VP Dwight D. Smith sold 893 shares of the company’s stock in a transaction dated Thursday, December 16th.
+The shares were sold at an average price of $150.20, for a total value of $134,128.60.
 The disclosure for this sale can be found here.
-2.70% of the stock is owned by company insiders.
+2.70% of the stock is owned by corporate insiders.

 Marriott Vacations Worldwide Company Profile (Get Rating)